kontainapp/km/docs/issues-process.md

 We use GitHub issues as a tracking mechanism.
 No ZenBoards or other extensions for now.
 We will adjust the labels/projects/milestones as needed

 * An issue is open for things like bug, feature, improvement.
-* For large chunks of work , in the future,  we will create Projects ((e.g. CRI / KM / Runtime/ Node)).
+* For large chunks of work, in the future,  we will create Projects ((e.g. CRI / KM / Runtime/ Node)).
   * For now we do not use Projects, will add when we do separate per-project triages or planning

 Workflow:

 * An Issue is opened with label New, then triaged to be categorized (see categories in Labels, below).
-  * During the triage, we remove the `new` label , add necessary labels and/or Milestone, or may decide to close.
+  * During the triage, we remove the `new` label, add necessary labels and/or Milestone, or may decide to close.
   * Either fixing with 'Fixes #issue-number' string in the PR description - `github merge` will close the issue automatically
   * Or by putting in a label decribing the  reason (below) and manually closing the issue.